No.3647

 The automotive software market in this research includes both controller software and automotive IT software, and the market size is calculated based on the price of automotive software developed by automakers (OEM) and auto parts suppliers, as well as R&D expenses and capital expenditure at these companies.

-*For the market size of automotive software based on the price quoted by software developers (business partners), please refer to “Automotive Software (Software Vendor) Market in Japan: Key Research Findings 2023”.
+*For the market size of automotive software based on the price of subcontractors of OEMs and auto parts suppliers, please refer to “Automotive Software (Developed by Software Development Vendors, IT Semiconductor Companies, and Microcontroller Vendors) in Japan: Key Research Findings 2025”, released on August 27, 2025.

 <Products and Services in the Market>